15 National Park in Spain

-There is some 25 km of unspoiled beaches and the fossil dunes of Asperillo which can be up to 30 meters tall.
-A big variety of different trees find their place in this park like the cork trees, ash, poplar, honeysuckle or stone pines.
+There are some 25 km of unspoiled beaches and the fossil dunes of Asperillo which can be up to 30 meters tall.
+A big variety of different trees find their place in this park, like the cork trees, ash, poplar, honeysuckle, or stone pines.

-Donana is one of the most protected natural areas of Europe as it is an important crossroads for migration birds routes between Africa and Europe.
-Mediterranean pinewoods and scrubland and vast salt marshes all this forms the ideal place for the birds to stop and have their babies.
+Donana is one of the most protected natural areas of Europe as it is an important crossroads for migration bird routes between Africa and Europe.
+Mediterranean pinewoods and scrubland and vast salt marshes all form the ideal place for the birds to stop and have their babies.

 Donana is surely the most biodiverse natural area in Europe.
-It has some 300 species living here, and some 130 come here to breed on a regular base.
+It has some 300 species living here, and some 130 come here to breed on a regular basis.

 The Iberian Lynx